{{org_field_logo}}

 - Remove mask or respirator last

-- Perform hand hygiene immediately after removing each item where appropriate and at the end of the doffing process
+- Perform hand hygiene immediately after removing gloves, after removing contaminated PPE, after any suspected contamination of the hands, and at the end of the doffing process, in accordance with client procedure.

 All staff must be trained and competent in donning and doffing procedures to reduce cross-contamination risks.